inetum-orleans/docker-devbox-vagrant/README.md

 synced_folders:
   user:
     source: 'C:\Users\user' # absolute or relative path from Vagrantfile
-    target: '/c/Users/user' # absolute or relative path from home of VM
+    target: '/C/Users/user' # absolute or relative path from home of VM
   projects:
     source: 'C:\devel\projects' # absolute or relative path from Vagrantfile
-    target: '/c/devel/projects' # absolute or relative path from home of VM
+    target: '/C/devel/projects' # absolute or relative path from home of VM
 ```

-Once the `synced_folders` section is filled, Vagrant will automatically launch winfsd to mount specified files using NFS.
+Once the `synced_folders` section is filled, Vagrant will automatically launch nfs4j-daemon to mount specified files using NFS.

-To use symbolic links, `winnsfd.exe` must be run with administrator priviledges.
+To use symbolic links, you should configure [Local Group Policy to allow symbolic links creation](https://github.com/gfi-centre-ouest/nfs4j-daemon#symbolic-links-support-on-windows)

-- Open this folder: `%USERPROFILE%\.vagrant.d\gems\2.3.4\gems\vagrant-winnfsd-1.4.0\bin` (**/!\\** Change versions)
-- Select `winnfsd.exe` > Right click > Properties
-- Go to the "compatibility" tab, check the "Exectute as Administrator" box, then "Apply".
+for your user.

 ### Free the diskspace